 For more information contact us at email@example.com.

 Impact of Going Zero Waste

 Through this program, SGA educates and empowers students to use their knowledge in their schools and in their communities.
-The impact of the program can be best communicated by these Solorio High School students who have been involved in the zero waste program at their school:
+The impact of the program is best communicated by those who have been involved in the zero waste programs at their schools:

 Our Zero Waste Curriculum